Neyveli Santhanagopalan

 Neyveli Santhanagopalan (born 1963) is an Indian Carnatic vocalist and teacher.
+He was awarded the Madras Music Academy's Sangeetha Kalanidhi for the year 2020.
 He has learned from masters such as Shri Thanjavur Sankara Iyer, Shri Maharajapuram Santhanam, and Shri TN Seshagopalan.

 He has distinguished himself with numerous concerts worldwide, and is the recipient of several awards in India and overseas.
 He is known for his traditional and purist style of rendering ragas, musical compositions and swaras.
 Currently, Santhanagopalan anchors for the Jaya TV program "SaRiGaMaPa".
-His daughter Sriranjani is an upcoming vocalist.
-He is a sought-after teacher, and his daughter Sriranjani helps him in teaching several students.
+His daughter Sriranjani Santhanagopalan is a vocalist.
+He is a teacher, and his daughter helps him teach several students.

 Style

 Santhanagopalan's style is distinguished by his adherence to strict raga interpretation, especially in his rigorous manodharma (creative interpretation) and raga sancharams (bringing out the essential elements or qualities of a raga).
 His conformity and respect for the traditional approach to carnatic vocal music is often reflected by the orthodox nature of his concert attire (the panchagacham and namam).

 Santhanagopalan has been acknowledged for his emphasis on purity of nada and tone, and his restrained and measured grasp of kritis is regarded well with the Carnatic musical fraternity.
 Being a thinking man's musician, his cerebral, methodical approach to raga delineation reflects his own growth in music.

 He is a regular and sought-after performer during the December and January Madras "Music Season", and his concerts have consistently sold out in such prestigious venues as Madras Music Academy, Krishna Gana Sabha, Mylapore Fine Arts, and Narada Gana Sabha.
 He is also a Grade 'A Top' artist with All India Radio and Doordarshan.